-For the avoidance of doubt, COB does not apply to Representative Offices or Authorised Market Institutions.
+For the avoidance of doubt, COB does not apply to Representative Offices or Authorised Market Institutions, unless otherwise provided under Rules made by the AFSA.

 Chapter 2 (Client classification) requires an Authorised Firm to classify each of its Clients as either a Retail Client, Professional Client, or Market Counterparty, depending on the Client's financial resources and knowledge and experience of Financial Services.
 The Authorised Firm must inform the Client of its classification.
 The purpose of this classification is to ensure that the COB rules are applied in a risk-sensitive manner in proportion to the risks faced by a Client and the level of protection which that Client requires.
 In particular, the COB rules seek to ensure that the Client receives an adequate level of protection based on its resources and understanding of the Financial Products and Financial Services involved.
 For example, a Retail Client is assumed to need more protection than a Market Counterparty, so an Authorised Firm dealing with a Retail Client will be required to comply with more stringent requirements in COB.